Anti-Money Laundering Policy

 All employees and Company representatives are responsible for knowing and following all applicable AML, OFAC, and jurisdiction specific policies and procedures.
 They should:

-- Be familiar with the AML, OFAC, and other policies in the jurisdictions where business is being conducted, which may include locations outside the U.S.
+- Be familiar with the AML, OFAC/Sanctions, and other policies in the jurisdictions where business is being conducted, which may include locations outside the U.S.

 - Be familiar with their business unit's/area's AML, OFAC, and other procedures, including: